deadlyvipers/dojo_rules/kill_list.md

 * Unformatted code
 * Repeated code blocks
 * Bad variable names
-* Not using functions when needed
+* Not using functions at all when needed